nasa/nos3/docs/wiki/STF_ConOps.md

 The below requirements would not be complete enough for a standard NASA mission, but serve well enough for STF.

 * Level 0 - Mission Objectives
-  * L0-01: STF shall collect science over the United States: Continental United States (CONUS), Alaska (AK), and Hawaii (HI).
+  * L0-01: STF shall collect science over the United States: Contiguous United States (CONUS), Alaska (AK), and Hawaii (HI).
   * L0-02: STF shall limit science collection to near the United States.
   * L0-03: STF shall have automated on-board science with fault detection and correction.
   * L0-04: STF shall collect science data for a duration of at least 3 months.